 Yellow Fish is built on the success of the Werrington Brook Improvements Project and the brook is a perfect example of where drains lead to in Peterborough!
 The project began in 2014 with a focus on how the water quality, biodiversity and natural habitat of the Werrington Brook could be improved.

 Significant work has been undertaken from February to June 2018 as part of the project's latest phase.
 In June 2018 the Werrington Brook Improvements Project was awarded with a 'Merit' award at the Institution of Civil Engineers (ICE) East of England Awards 2018.
+The project was also Highly Commended in the British Construction Industry Awards 2018 and a Winner of the Werrington Neighbourhood Council Environment Award in 2017.

 Where the brook was previously a straight stretch of watercourse with very little flow, it has now been re-designed with the addition of natural river features, such as, berms, riffles and wetland ponds.